Alonzo Harris (American football)

-Alonzo Harris (born November 9, 1992) is an American football running back who is currently a free agent of the National Football League (NFL).
+Alonzo Harris (born November 9, 1992) is an American professional football running back who is a free agent.
+He played college football for the Louisiana–Lafayette Ragin' Cajuns.
 He was signed by the Packers as an undrafted free agent in 2015.
-He played college football at Louisiana–Lafayette.

 Professional career

 Green Bay Packers

 In May 2015 Harris signed with the Green Bay Packers as an undrafted free agent.
-On December 3, 2015 Harris was waived after missing curfew the night before a game against the Detroit Lions.
+On December 3, 2015, Harris was waived after missing curfew the night before a game against the Detroit Lions.